AntonioVentilii/CHaDitt/README.md

-# chaditt
+# C'Ha Ditt?!

-This repository contains a Flask application designed to receive audio messages through a WhatsApp Business number and transcribe them into text.
+A Flask application designed to receive audio messages through a WhatsApp Business number and transcribe them into text.
-The project leverages the WhatsApp Business API for audio message reception and employs a powerful audio transcription service to accurately convert speech to text.
+The project leverages the WhatsApp Business API for audio message reception and employs OpenAI API audio transcription service to accurately convert speech to text.

 ## Getting Started